 Fucoid algae, which are brown algae often called rockweeds, are conspicuous and important species in rocky intertidal communities world-wide.
-Their presence has been shown to modify the temperature of substrate, provide refuge and facilitate other species survival.
+Their presence has been shown to modify the temperature of substrate, provide refuge, and facilitate other species’ survival.
 Fucoids have a very interesting sexual system.
-Unlike most algae, adult fucoids produce sperm and eggs (different fucoid species can have separate sexes or be hermaphroditic), which mix together locally, either on the plant or substrate below the plant.
-This reproductive strategy leads to very short range dispersal of propagules, which can be problematic with respect to replenishment following a disturbance.
-Natural disturbances are typically very locally patchy.
-When such disturbances occur there are usually patches of fucoids still present and these act to locally replenish the site because of short distance dispersal of propagules.
+Unlike most algae, adult fucoids produce sperm and eggs (different fucoid species can have separate sexes or be hermaphroditic) which mix together locally, either on the plant or substrate below the plant.
+This reproductive strategy leads to very short range dispersal of propagules which can be problematic with respect to replenishment following a disturbance.
+Natural disturbances are typically very patchy.
+When such disturbances occur, there are usually patches of fucoids still present and these act to locally replenish the site because of short range dispersal.

-Anthropogenic disturbances, on the other hand, are often much large and less patchy.
+Anthropogenic disturbances, on the other hand, are often much larger and less patchy.
 In particular, oil spills may lead to catastrophic disturbances and the abundance of intertidal fucoids has been documented to decline following oil spills.
 Because replenishment of such areas is likely to be prolonged, there has been great interest in the use of restoration by human intervention.
 However, many marine restoration efforts require the depletion of source populations to bolster negatively affected populations.
-The Raimondi lab at UCSC is conducting a project assessing the efficacy of a technique to restore Fucus populations, without depleting source populations.
+The Raimondi lab at UCSC is conducting a project assessing the efficacy of a technique to restore Fucus populations with the least amount of depletion to source populations as possible.
 For more information on the restoration methods we use, please see this link: http://www.eeb.ucsc.edu/pacifi

 Contact: Laura Anderson – lmanders at ucsc.edu